alexrudnick/dissertation/BURNDOWN.md

   * DONE making it easier to experiment with different featuresets
   * DONE add brown clusters as features
   * DONE pos tags?
+    * still need to redo pos tag experiments? ...
+  * parse features if that's not too hard
+    * syntactic head like "head:lemma" and/or "head:surface"
+    * syntactic child if any, as above
   * add word2vec features
     * what window to use?
     * DONE how best to combine vectors for different words: addition seems to